How Baby Bottles Can Hurt Infants' Teeth

 Children’s Dentist in Edmonton

-At the Edmonton dental clinics of the Azarko Dental Group we provide children's dental care with an emphasis on preventing, diagnosing, and treating early childhood tooth decay.
-If you're worried that your infant might have baby bottle tooth decay, or if it's time to begin taking them for regular checkups with an Edmonton dentist, just visit one of our two locations today:
+At the Edmonton dental clinic of the Azarko Dental Group we provide children's dental care with an emphasis on preventing, diagnosing, and treating early childhood tooth decay.
+If you're worried that your infant might have baby bottle tooth decay, or if it's time to begin taking them for regular checkups with an Edmonton dentist, just visit our location today:

 14938 Stony Plain Rd.